Brand Shoutouts

 A leader who says that publicly is building trust, not burning it.

-$50,000 in three days in Hattiesburg, Mississippi — zero local marketing spend.
-That is not an accident. [/CALLOUT]
+[CALLOUT] $50,000 in three days in Hattiesburg, Mississippi.
+Zero local marketing spend. [/CALLOUT]

-In our view, 2026 is Big Chicken's prove-it year.
-The Craveworthy partnership is one year in.
-The capital raise is deployed.
-The menu is refreshed.
-The VP of Operations is in seat.
-The EOS system is running.
 The brand has made the structural decisions it needed to make.
 The next 18 months of performance data will determine whether Big Chicken joins the category's winners or remains an aspirational brand that never fully converted its celebrity advantage into sustainable unit economics.

 Halpern joined Big Chicken as its first and only CEO in May 2021.
 He holds an MBA from Babson College (2003–2005) and built his career through senior commercial roles at P&G, Clorox, and Anheuser-Busch InBev before serving as Chief Sales Officer at FIFCO USA.
 He has been named to Nation's Restaurant News' Top 100 Most Influential CEOs and to Fast Casual Magazine's Top Movers and Shakers list in 2022 and 2023.
 He also serves on the USA Archery board and was recently appointed to the Downtown Westfield, NJ Corporation board by the town's mayor.

-Since the March 2025 Craveworthy merger, Halpern added the title of Chief Business Officer of the Craveworthy Platform, responsible for partners, brands, processes, and resources across all 19 Craveworthy concepts — while simultaneously continuing to lead Big Chicken.
+Since the March 2025 Craveworthy merger, Halpern added the title of Chief Business Officer of the Craveworthy Platform, responsible for partners, brands, processes, and resources across all 19 Craveworthy concepts, while simultaneously continuing to lead Big Chicken.

-"In the beginning, we were obsessed with how many units we were selling.
+>"In the beginning, we were obsessed with how many units we were selling.
 Now we don't really think about it, truthfully.
 We really see it as: are we with the right group of partners… and setting up our franchisees with the highest probability of success?"

 — Josh Halpern, CEO.
 Franchise Times, January 2026